ZIYU-DEEP/RL-Reading-Group/README.md

 *ICLR, 2020*
 > This paper generalizes the *RL optimization problem* to be a *Bayesian inference problem*, and proposes a coherent framework to minimize Bayes regret.
 This approach better integrates the exploration concerns in RL which is often ignored in traditional works.
 >
-> This paper also connects to Surgey Levine's well cited survey: [Reinforcement Learning and Control as Probabilistic Inference: Tutorial and Review](https://arxiv.org/abs/1805.00909), while this one further emphasize the role of epistemic uncertainty in policy design.
+> This paper also connects to Surgey Levine's well cited survey: [Reinforcement Learning and Control as Probabilistic Inference: Tutorial and Review](https://arxiv.org/abs/1805.00909), while this one further emphasizes the role of epistemic uncertainty in policy design.

 **Reinforcement Learning and Control as Probabilistic Inference: Tutorial and Review** [[link](https://arxiv.org/abs/1805.00909)] [[slides](https://jackhaha363.github.io/talk/control_as_inf/slides.pdf)] [[rap](https://www.youtube.com/watch?v=IAJ1LywY6Zg)] \
 Sergey Levine\